miloszizic/evidence-registry/README.md

-# Evidence registry
+# Digital Evidence Registry

-This is the evidence registry project that is used to store and manage evidence.
+This is the evidence registry project that is used to store and manage evidence for all courts in the country. .